FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Simple_Text_Messaging/Readme.md

 ```

-In the `faraday_msg.py` transmitter object the `fragmentmsg()` breaks the larger message into smaller sized packets that are within the MTU of the system.
+In the `faraday_msg.py` transmitter object the `fragmentmsg()` breaks the larger message into smaller sized packets that are within the MTU of the end-to-end network stack.

 ```python
     def fragmentmsg(self, msg):